 communications director at Free Press, a national media reform organization.
-He joins me now from Washington, DC.

 Federal Communications Commission Chairman Kevin Martin has refused to delay a vote on his proposed changes to rewrite media ownership laws.
 The vote is set for Tuesday.
 We speak with Craig Aaron of Free Press, a national media reform organization. [includes rush transcript]